-When it comes to air conditioners, there are a lot of choices.
+When it comes to air conditioners, and heat pumps, there are a lot of choices.
 Having choices is always a good thing for consumers, but the reality is that some consumers can get overwhelmed when shopping for air conditioners.
-Of course, you want to be sure you’re getting one that’s sized appropriately for your home, and you also want to be paying a good price for it.
+Of course, you want to be sure you’re getting an air conditioning unit that’s sized appropriately for your home, and you also want to be paying a good price for it.
 In addition, many are concerned about monthly utility bills and hope that they can find something efficient.
 Fortunately, you don’t have to figure everything out on your own.
 At Friar's Heating and Air, we offer our AC installation services to residents in San Diego.
 We can be a resource for you to turn to whenever you need assistance.
 Below, we’ve included detailed information you can use to determine what size air conditioner you need for your home.

 All About BTUs

 The term BTUs is very important to understand when trying to figure out what size AC to get.
 BTUs are British Thermal Units, and they are a measure of energy, in the form of heat.
 One BTU is how much energy is required to increase the temperature of one pound of water by one degree.
 BTUs can not only describe how much heat can be released from an object but also how much heat it can absorb.
 This last point helps us understand why BTUs are used to describe air conditioners.
 Air conditioners take heat away from a space.
 ACs with more BTUs can remove more heat in an hour, and vice versa.

 When people discuss the size of an air conditioner, they’re not actually referring to its physical size.
 Instead, they’re referring to how many BTUs it has.

 Another way in which the “size” of an air conditioner can be described is by using the term “tons.”
 Again, it’s kind of a misnomer.
 A one-ton unit doesn’t weigh 2,000 pounds, and a four-ton AC doesn’t weigh 8,000 pounds, thankfully.